-On July 9, 2020, the Company announced the pricing of an offering of \$185.0 million aggregate principal amount of its 6.50% green convertible senior notes due 2025 in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
-The issuance and sale of the notes are scheduled to settle on July 17, 2020, subject to customary closing conditions.
-The Company also granted the initial purchasers of the notes an option to purchase up to an additional \$15.0 million principal amount of notes which was exercised on July 14, 2020.
+On July 17, 2020, the Company settled an offering of \$200.0 million aggregate principal amount of its 6.50% green convertible senior notes due 2025 in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.

-For purposes of this filing, the Company has evaluated the effects of subsequent events through July 15, 2020.
+For purposes of this filing, the Company has evaluated the effects of subsequent events through July 31, 2020.